JuozasPetryla/contacts-system/README.md

 This is a contact management system for the companies administrator.
 Build with Vite + Vue.
 Pocketbase is used for the database and styled with Tailwind + Vue-material.

-## Functionalities:
+## Functionalities:<br />

--Login (JWT are used for authentication).
+-Login (JWT are used for authentication).<br />
--Filtering of contacts by company, office, division, department and group.
+-Filtering of contacts by company, office, division, department and group.<br />
--Searching capabilities.
+-Searching capabilities.<br />
--Pagination.
+-Pagination.<br />
--Changing number of contacs displayed.
+-Changing number of contacs displayed.<br />
--Deletion, editing and creation of contacts.
+-Deletion, editing and creation of contacts.<br />
--Deletion, editing and creation of companies, offices, divisions, departments and groups.
+-Deletion, editing and creation of companies, offices, divisions, departments and groups.<br />
--Creation of new admin accounts with specified editing rights.
+-Creation of new admin accounts with specified editing rights.<br />
--Editing admin account rights.
+-Editing admin account rights.<br />

 ## Getting started